microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

 2. Touch Button2 to stop the running motor.
 3. Slider to increase or decrease the motor speed.

-After System Reset, all LEDs present on the QT7 Xplained Pro board are in OFF state.
-LEDs D2 and D3 on Curiosity HPC development board are in OFF state and DC motor is turned OFF.
+After System Reset, all LEDs present on the QT7 Xplained Pro board are in OFF state and DC motor is turned OFF.

 <p align="center">
   <img width=auto height=auto src="images/initialstate.png">
   <br>Figure 14: DC motor is in the reset state <br>
 </p>

 Press Button1 to start the DC motor and run with pre-defined minimum speed.
 The Button1 indication LED turn ON to indicate the button press event.
 Also, the slider's lowest position LED turn ON to indicate start condition of the motor.
-Additionally, LED D3 on the Curiosity HPC development board turn ON to indicate the motor is running.

 <p align="center">
   <img width=auto height=auto src="images/lowestspeed.png">